bazaarvoice/elasticsearch-hyperloglog/README.md

 #### Unique audience count

-Given a data set of product page visits with a few billion users and 200 million products, we must count the distinct count of users who had seen a combination of products.
-These products can be determined by any dimension of given product (name, description, attributes, brand, etc.).
-One approach would be to index each profile as a document with products and their attributes as properties in the document.
-This demands a huge index and the view is very 'visit centric'.
+Given a data set of social media posts with a few billion visits and 10 million posts ( with hashtags) , we must count the distinct count of users who had seen a combination of hashtags associated with pages .
+One approach would be to index each user as a document with posts and their hashtags as properties in the document.
+This demands a huge index and the view is very 'user centric'.

-Instead, the approach used here is to index each product as a document with a hyperloglog binary field representing unique visitors for that product.
+Instead, the approach used here is to index each post as a document with a hyperloglog binary field representing unique visitors for that post.
 Then, using the
-`hyperlogsum` aggregation provided by this plugin, unique visitors can be computed by any product dimension.
+`hyperlogsum` aggregation provided by this plugin, unique visitors can be computed by any post dimension ( such as hashtags here).

 Computing Hyperloglog binary field to index can be done by one of these ways: